Health Econ On The Go

 episode artwork

-Welcome to the second episode of Health Econ On The Go.
-In this episode, we will cover three papers from January 2024, touching on the impact of taxes on the consumption of sugary beverages, types of epidemiological and macroeconomic models and a review of payment reform in the inpatient sector.
+Welcome to the eight episode of Health Econ on the Go.
+In this episode, we will cover three papers from August 2024, reflecting on energy poverty effects on an aging population, review a combined medical-microfinance intervention for managing hypertension in Kenya, and take a look into how AI-based technology is being evaluated for breast cancer screening in the UK.
 We launched this podcast with the moto "finish not perfect", so please leave me your comments and questions at healthecononthego@gmail.com

 Papers discussed on this episode: